Things to Know Before Traveling to Belize (2024 Guide)

 Pros:

-• Did I mention Belizes’ picture-perfect beaches & lots of adventure tour options
+• Did I mention Belizes’ picture-perfect beaches and lots of adventure tour options

 • Not many people have visited Belize, so, you will have bragging rights

-• The locals are super-cool, friendly & chilled-out
+• The locals are super-cool, friendly and chilled-out

 Cons:

-• Belize is expensive – you may not think this, because it’s in Central America which is a continent known to be cheap for travelers.
-But, accommodation, tours and restaurants are all considerably more expensive than its neighbors Mexico & Guatemala
+• Belize is expensive – you may not think this because it’s in Central America, which is a continent known to be cheap for travelers.
+But, accommodation, tours, and restaurants are all considerably more expensive than its neighbors, Mexico and Guatemala

-• If you don’t like fried food you may struggle in the restaurants especially on Caye Caulker.
+• If you don’t like fried food, you may struggle in restaurants, especially on Caye Caulker.
 Belizeans love fried or barbecued food

-• It can be difficult to get to Belize from Europe – with the cheaper flight paths requiring one or even two stop
+• It can be difficult to get to Belize from Europe – with the cheaper flight paths requiring one or even two stops

 Hope you enjoyed this detailed list of things to know before traveling to Belize.
 It’s a long piece, I know, so, if you stuck with it thanks a bunch.

-One thought on “Things to know when traveling to Belize
+One thought on “Things to Know Before Traveling to Belize (2024 Guide)

 1. Ahhh take me back!
 We made the same decision re the Blue Hole – the feedback we were given was that the dive itself was actually pretty boring – not much to see other than a big hole (funny that!).
 So lovely to relive some of the spots we visited 🙂